Pregnancy Loss: Miscarriage

 There are three types of miscarriage; natural, medical, and surgical.

-During a natural miscarriage, the severity of the symptoms will depend on how far along a woman is in her pregnancy and the cause of the loss.
+During a natural miscarriage, the severity of the symptoms will depend on how far along a person is in their pregnancy and the cause of the loss.

-A medical miscarriage is when a woman is given tablets to induce a natural miscarriage delivery, like what we’ve described above.
-It’s an option for women whose pregnancy has stopped progressing but the symptoms of a miscarriage and passing of the pregnancy tissue hasn’t occurred yet.
+A medical miscarriage is when a pregnant person is given tablets to induce a natural miscarriage delivery, like what we’ve described above.
+It’s an option for people whose pregnancy has stopped progressing but the symptoms of a miscarriage and passing of the pregnancy tissue hasn’t occurred yet.
 It often requires monitoring and a follow-up visit at the hospital.